Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Implementation Deployment

-\system is currently being deployed to enforce differential privacy for analysts that query customer data at \extend{Uber}{a large technology company}.
+\paragraph{Real-world Deployment.} \system has been tested in a deployment to enforce differential privacy for queries over customer data at \extend{Uber}{a large technology company}.
 The primary goals of this deployment are to protect the privacy of customers from insider attacks, and to ensure compliance with the requirements of Europe's General Data Protection Regulation (GDPR)~\cite{gdpr}.
-In the current deployment, \system processes more than 10,000 queries per day.
+The mode of deployment calls for \system to process more than 10,000 queries per day.

-\paragraph{Data environment \& architecture.} The data environment into which \system is deployed consists of several DBMSs (three primary databases, plus several more for specific applications), and a single central query interface through which all queries are submitted.
+The deployment's data environment consists of several DBMSs (three primary databases, plus several more for specific applications), and a single central query interface through which all queries are submitted.
 The query interface is implemented as a microservice that performs query processing and then submits the query to the appropriate DBMS and returns the results.

-Our deployment involves a minimal wrapper around the \system library to expose its rewriting functionality as a microservice.
+Deployment involved building a minimal wrapper around the \system library to expose its rewriting functionality as a microservice.
 The only required change to the data environment was a single modification to the query interface, to submit queries to the \system microservice for rewriting before execution.
 The wrapper around \system also queries a policy microservice to determine the security and privacy policy for the user submitting the query.
-This policy informs which rewriter is used---by default, differential privacy is required, but for some privileged users performing specific business tasks, differential privacy is only used for older data.
+This policy informs which mechanism is used---by default, differential privacy is required, but for some privileged users performing specific business tasks, differential privacy is only used for older data.

 A major challenge of this deployment has been supporting the variety of SQL dialects used by the various DBMSs.
-The Calcite framework is intended to provide support for multiple dialects, but this support is incomplete and we have had to make changes to Calcite in order to support custom SQL dialects such as Vertica.
+This challenge motivated the built-in support for different dialects in the \system framework.

-\paragraph{Privacy budget.} The privacy budget is managed by the microservice wrapper around \system.
+The privacy budget is managed by the microservice wrapper around \system.
 The microservice maintains a small amount of state to keep track of the current cumulative privacy cost of all queries submitted so far, and updates this state when a new query is submitted.

-The current design of the \system microservice maintains a single global budget, and uses advanced composition~\cite{dwork2014algorithmic} to track the total budget used for the queries submitted so far.
+The current design of the \system microservice maintains a single global budget.